-Your financial success gives you the opportunity to pass your wealth on to family members and favorite charities.
-That same success also requires you to pay close attention to the impact such “wealth transfers” can have on your own financial picture.
+Your financial success allows you to pass your wealth on to family members and favorite charities.
+However, that same success also requires you to pay close attention to the impact such “wealth transfers” can have on your own financial picture.

-With extensive research, strategic analysis and thorough planning, your Advisor can help you achieve your wealth transfer goals while ensuring the integrity of your personal financial plan.
-Our Financial Planners are knowledgeable in family wealth transfer, including family mission and estate planning, as well as charitable giving and gifting strategies.
+With extensive research, strategic analysis, and thorough planning, your Advisor can help you achieve your wealth transfer goals while ensuring the integrity of your personal financial plan.
+In addition, our Financial Planners are knowledgeable in family wealth transfer, including family mission and estate planning, as well as charitable giving and gifting strategies.

 Contact us today to explore your wealth transfer goals and the strategies that can help you achieve them.

 If you are thinking about changing jobs or you have recently made a career move, it’s time to take a fresh look at your financial plan.
 Specifically, you should look at the funds in your employer-sponsored retirement plan account.
 Your decision about what to do with your money can have significant tax consequences.

 You can transfer the money in your former employer’s plan to an Individual Retirement Account (IRA) or possibly to your new employer’s plan.
 To ensure that the rollover from your retirement plan account remains tax-deferred, you must deposit the entire amount in a new IRA or plan account within 60 days.
 You can avoid tax withholding and penalties by asking for a direct transfer or trustee to trustee transfer of your retirement account balance.